 The lightweight Fizik Antares R3 saddle provides a great balance of comfort and freedom of movement.
 The use of more affordable construction materials mirrors the fit of high-end versions without the sky-high price tag.

 The Fizik Antares R3 was selected for an Editor's Choice award in 2020.
 This year's list contains 78 items which scored a 9 or 10/10 with our tech team - this gear is the best of the best, and has received the Cycling Weekly stamp of approval.

-When Fizik unveiled the first 3D printed saddle at Eurobike last year, the co-lab between Fizik and Silicon Valley based digital manufacturing company, Carbon, understandably made cycling headlines.
+When Fizik unveiled the first 3D printed saddle at Eurobike last year, the collaboration between Fizik and Silicon Valley-based digital manufacturing company, Carbon, understandably made cycling headlines.

-But what was interesting that behind all the flashy technology, Fizik had chosen the Antares saddle to be the first for this futuristic technological partnership, demonstrating the range, despite being around for over 12 years now, still gets a lot of love.
+But what was interesting that behind all the flashy technology, Fizik had chosen the Antares saddle to be the first for this futuristic technological partnership demonstrating that the range, despite being around for over 12 years now, still gets a lot of love.

 Position in range

 In terms of saddle pecking order, the Antares Versus Evo 00 Adaptive with its 3D printing technology (once it's actually available to buy) will be somewhat higher than that of the Antares R3 we have on test, which following the Fizik naming convention sits at the other end of the spectrum, the R indicating Road, and the number the position in range.

 There are also fit options in the Antares range, with the Versus coming with a pressure-relieving central channel, and Open going one step further with a pressure-relieving central cut-out.
 The Antares R3 is more traditional in its make-up, in that it's a standard common-or-garden saddle with simply the positioning of padding doing all the relieving work.